repsyio/repsy-docs/content/maven/using-repository-with-gradle/_index.md

 Please open the file in `~/.gradle/gradle.properties` path.
 If the properties file does not exist, you may create one.

-Please add the following variables into your `gradle.properies` file by adjusting values to your repository settings.
+Please add the following variables into your `gradle.properties` file by adjusting values to your repository settings.

 ```properties
 repsyUrl=https://repo.repsy.io/mvn/{MY REPSY USERNAME}/{MY REPOSITORY NAME}